erikvanoosten/metrics-scala/README.md

 ## Migrating from 3.x to 4.x

-Migrating from 3.x to 4.x is simply a matter of replacing the package from `nl.grons.metrics` to `nl.grons.metrics4`, and recompiling the code.
+Migrating from 3.x to 4.x is a matter of replacing the package from `nl.grons.metrics` to `nl.grons.metrics4`, and recompiling the code.

 Metrics-scala 3.x and metrics-scala 4.x can mostly be used at the same time on top of either